FluidFM® for Neuroscience

 FluidFM enables gentle extraction of content from the cytosol or nucleus of single cells, not affecting cellular viability.
 Therefore, consecutive extractions from the same cell are possible with FluidFM.
 This overcomes challenges posed by cellular heterogeneity when interpreting data of time-dependent experiments at a single cell level and opens new applications in transcriptomics and proteomics.

-Learn how customers have benefited from using FluidFM in their neuronal experiments
+Learn how researchers have benefited from using FluidFM in the single-neuron manipulation experiment

 Find the ideal FluidFM system for your neuronal experiments

 The nervous system is a highly complex system built-up from diverse, highly specialized cell types that carry out various functions in the brain and throughout the entire body.
 The fundamental building blocks of the brain are the 80-100 billion neurons that are organized in complex neuronal structures.